oktadev/okta-blog/_source/_posts/2023-07-18-enterprise-ready-getting-started.md

 The base application is a minimal "to-do list" built as a B2C application.
 Four workshops take this base application and enhance it for your enterprise customers:

-1. **Onboard your customer's workforce with OpenID Connect** - Enable your customers to bring their existing users into your app using [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/), an industry-standard authentication mechanism.
+1. **Onboarding your customers with OIDC** - Enable your customers to bring their own [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/) server to sign in to your applicatio using an industry-standard authentication mechanism.
 2. **Sync all your customer's users with SCIM** - Give your app the complete picture of your customer's user base using [System for Cross-domain Identity Management (SCIM)](https://scim.cloud/).
 3. **Add automated reporting with no-code Okta Workflows** - Enable your customers to automate actions within your app using a low/no-code configuration mechanism.
 4. **Automate Okta management with Terraform** - Automate environment creation and ensure consistency in managing your Okta organization using Terraform.